 Incentive Amount:

-It depends on your location and what type of panels you're installing.
+It depends on your home's location and what type of panels you're installing.
 Since there's a moderate amount of snowfall in New Bedford, your best time to install solar panels is in the spring and fall.

 Although solar energy is an ideal option for many, it might not be ideal for homeowners in wet, dark areas.
-In these cases, you could consider other forms of renewable energy, such as wind or geothermal power, as a primary source.
+In these cases, a contractor might recommend other forms of renewable energy, such as wind or geothermal power, as a primary source.
 It is also important to speak to a qualified installer to determine if their solar system is compatible with the climate and environment of your area.
 Even if you choose a different form of renewable energy altogether, you'll still help the environment and could still qualify for distributed generation or other money-saving programs.